What items are prohibited at the LA Auto Show?

 What bags are allowed?

 Please refer to our Bag Policy for more information

 No, we do not allow pets.
 Service animals will be allowed to accompany their owners.

 No, we do not allow wagons on the show floor.
 Strollers are allowed, and are available for rent from ABC Mobility in South and West Hall Atriums.

 Can I bring my own food and beverages into the Convention Center?

-No. All food and beverage must be purchased at LACC Food and Beverage locations.
+No, all food and beverage must be purchased at LA Convention Center Food and Beverage locations.

 Is there someplace to have a meal?